MikeDev75015/mongodb-pipeline-builder/Readme.md

 ### Soon more complex examples will be available!
 <p>
-In the db.collection.aggregate method and db.aggregate method, pipeline stages appear in an array.
-Documents pass through the stages in sequence.

 </p>

 <p style="font-size: 14px; white-space: nowrap;">[ <a href="https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/" target="_blank">Aggregation Pipeline Stages</a> ]</p>